Taizé Community: Growth and current situation

 In the years that followed, others joined.
 In 1969, a young Belgian doctor became the first Catholic to pledge his life to the Taizé Community.
 More brothers from Reformed, Anglican and Catholic backgrounds joined the community.
 Soon the Brothers of Taizé were making trips to take aid to people in both rural and urban areas.
-They began forming “fraternities” of brothers in other cities that sought to be “signs of the presence of Christ among men, and bearers of joy”.
-Since 1951, the brothers have lived, for longer or shorter periods, in small fraternities among the poor in India (chiefly in Calcutta), Bangladesh, the Philippines, Algeria, Brazil, Kenya, Senegal, and the United States (chiefly in the Hell’s Kitchen section of Manhattan, New York City).
+They began forming "fraternities" of brothers in other cities that sought to be "signs of the presence of Christ among men, and bearers of joy".
+Since 1951, the brothers have lived, for longer or shorter periods, in small fraternities among the poor in India (chiefly in Calcutta), Bangladesh, the Philippines, Algeria, Cuba, South Korea, Brazil, Kenya, Senegal, and the United States (chiefly in the Hell's Kitchen section of Manhattan, New York City).

 In August 2005 Brother Roger, aged 90, was killed in a knife attack by a mentally-ill woman.
 At his funeral, Brother Roger had an ecumenical dream fulfilled.
 The presider at his funeral was the president of the Vatican's council for the unity of Christians, Cardinal Walter Kasper.
 Anglican bishop Nigel McCulloch of Manchester, England, who represented Rowan Williams, the Archbishop of Canterbury, read the first reading in English.
 The second reading was read in French by the Rev. Jean-Arnold de Clermont, president of the Conference of European Churches, and in German by Bishop Wolfgang Huber, head of the Evangelical Church in Germany.
 Cardinals and archbishops, Orthodox, Anglican and other religious leaders and international politicians joined ordinary Christians in prayer during the funeral, including the President of Germany, Horst Köhler, and the retired Archbishop of Paris, Jean-Marie Lustiger.
 His funeral was attended by approximately 10,000 people.

 In 2010, for the celebration of the 70th anniversary of Taizé, five years after Brother Roger's death, ecumenical messages of love and benediction were received from church leaders as varied as: